xargs reads space and line delimited strings from stdin and executes a specified command with the input as arguments.[1]

 success

-Note: The aws s3 rm command was invoked three times, once per input.
+Note: The aws s3 rm command was invoked three times, once per argument.

 Success! 🎉

-Now that we're running one command per line, it's important to note it's done so sequentially.
+Now that we're running one command per argument, it's important to note it's done so sequentially.
 However, you may also want to parallelize execution of long-running commands.

 xargs has an argument for parallelizing execution: -P <number>.[3]

-The above aws s3 rm --recursive example may take very long per parition, so we can maximize efficency by running all the commands at once.
+The above aws s3 rm --recursive example may take a long time per path, so we can maximize efficiency by running all the commands at once.
 To do this, we'll pass the -P 3 argument:

 echo s3://my-bucket/partition-{1..3}/ | xargs -n 1 -P 3 aws s3 rm --recursive